kailey-nieves/MDEF-Website-Repository/docs/Fab-Academy/Week-.03.md

 Raster, Engraving & Cutting, the work that the laser can do.
 Raster is like making and image without deepening the line; engraving, is deepening the line without cutting it; & finally, cutting.

 Just using the black color to raster and for cutting you need to cut the inner part first and then you cut the outter part of the design.
 Format; vector/raster

 ## Assignment:
-Create a paraemtric desgin
-like a box or something & use the laser cutter for it.
+Create a parametric desgin like a box or something & use the laser cutter for it.

 For this task I decided to make it easier for me because I don't know how to use any 3D softwares.
 I used Fusion 360 because Rhino is not a free software and it's not cheap either (haha).
 So, first I did the 2D design in Illustrator to make it easier for me and then coverted that document in dxf and and I opened it in fusion.
 Made a human carrusel. <3
 <img src= "../../images/monoscarrusel.jpg" alt="Photo of Carrusel design">